 - Influenza surveillance is conducted to detect changes in the influenza virus.
 These data are used to help determine the annual national vaccine composition and to prepare for potential epidemics or pandemics. - Surveillance is also conducted to identify unusually severe presentations of influenza infection, detect outbreaks, and determine seasonal influenza trends in order to guide influenza prevention, particularly in high-risk populations like children, adults ≥65 years old, and pregnant women.
+These activities are particularly important in the summer months when overall ILI activity is lower in order to identify potential changes in circulating influenza strains.

 Note: Surveillance case definitions for influenza-like illness (ILI) vary across surveillance systems.
-For more information on influenza surveillance systems and associated case definitions used in Florida, see page 14 >
+For more information on influenza surveillance systems and associated case definitions used in Florida, see page 14